Solutions of massive gravity theories in constant scalar invariant geometries

 \item{Type $IV$}

-where $a^2<4\,\nu^2$ and which only has one simple spacelike eigenvector, but no timelike or null eigenvector.\\ Here again, only the structure constants of Lie algebras of Bianchi types $VI_0$ if $b=0$ and for $b\neq0$ it is $VIII$.
-The corresponding Ricci and Cotton--York tensors read
+where $a^2<4\,\nu^2$ and that has only one simple spacelike eigenvector, but no timelike or null eigenvector.\\ Here again, only the structure constants of Lie algebras of Bianchi types $VI_0$ if $b=0$ or $VIII$ if $b\neq0$ are available.

 \end{itemize}